TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Learning Residual Physics for Throwing

 \section{Learning Residual Physics for Throwing}

 A key aspect of TossingBot's throwing module is that it learns to predict a residual $\delta$ on top of the estimated release velocity $\|\hat{v}_{x,y}\|$ from a physics-based controller (\ie ballistic equations of projectile motion), then uses the superposition of the two predictions to compute a final release velocity $\|v_{x,y}\|=\|\hat{v}_{x,y}\|+\delta$ for the throwing primitive.
 Conceptually, this enables our models to leverage the advantages of physics-based controllers (\eg generalization via analytical models), while still maintaining the capacity (via data-driven residual $\delta$) to account for aerodynamic drag and offsets to the real-world projectile velocity (conditioned on the grasp), which are otherwise not analytically modeled.
-Our experiments in Sec. \ref{sec:evaluation} show that this approach, a.k.a. \textit{Residual Physics}, yields significant improvements in both accuracy and generalization of throwing arbitrary objects compared to baseline alternatives: \eg using only the physics-based controller (Fig. \ref{fig:model-variants}a), or directly training $f$ to regress $\|v_{x,y}\|$ (Fig. \ref{fig:model-variants}b).
+Our experiments in Sec. \ref{sec:evaluation} show that this approach, a.k.a. \textit{Residual Physics}, even when using a simple ballistics model, yields significant improvements in both accuracy and generalization of throwing arbitrary objects compared to baseline alternatives: \eg using only the physics-based controller (Fig. \ref{fig:model-variants}a), or a fully data-driven training of $f$ to regress $\|v_{x,y}\|$ (Fig. \ref{fig:model-variants}b).

 \mypara{Physics-based controller.} The physics-based controller uses the standard equations of linear projectile motion, by assuming a grasp on the center of mass of the object, to analytically solve back for the release velocity $\hat{v}$ given the target landing location $p$ and release position $r$ of the throwing primitive: $p=r+\hat{v}t+\frac{1}{2}at^{2}$.
-This controller assumes that the aerial trajectory of the projectile moves along a ballistic path affected only by gravity, which imparts a downward acceleration $a_z=-9.8$m/s$^{2}$.
+This controller assumes that the object is a point particle and that the aerial trajectory of the projectile moves along a ballistic path affected only by gravity, which imparts a downward acceleration $a_z=-9.8$m/s$^{2}$.

 We also provide the estimated physics-based release velocity $\hat{v}$ as input into both the grasping and throwing networks by concatenating the visual feature representation $\mu$ with a $k$-channel image ($k=128$) where each pixel holds the value of $\hat{v}$, repeated across channels.
 Providing $\hat{v}$ as input enables our grasping and throwing predictions to be conditioned on $\hat{v}$ -- \ie larger values of $\hat{v}$ for farther target locations can lead to a different set of effective grasps.